Conquer Myasthenia Gravis is led by a volunteer board of trustees and supported by a knowledgeable staff.

 Bob Rosecrans – Chair

 Board of TrusteesBob joined the Conquer MG Board in June 2014.
 Diagnosed with MG in 2002, he’s done the roller coaster ride of medications, IVIG therapy, hospitalization and finally a thymectomy.
 Bob lives in Glen Ellyn and is very grateful to his wife Marlene for her support.
-He serves as lab director and educator for NorthShore University HealthSystem’s Department of Pathology.
-“I believe in the mission of MGF of IL and want to help and support members of our community."
+He holds a PhD in biochemistry and served as a lab director and educator for pathology residents for NorthShore University HealthSystem’s Department of Pathology.
+Currently semi-retired, he works as a laboratory consultant in the Department of Pathology at Northwest Community Healthcare.
+“I believe in the mission of Conquer MG and want to help and support members of our community."

-Board of TrusteesLaura joined the board in 2015.
+Board of TrusteesBob joined the board in 2016.

 Tammy Carter – Secretary